Leonard Barrack

 Leonard Barrack (born June 8, 1943) is an American lawyer and entrepreneur.
 He is a co-founder and partner of the law firm Barrack, Rodos & Bacine.
 As a partner, he won the case against Worldcom.

-Early life and educations
+Early life and education

 Born in Philadelphia in 1943 to parents who emigrated to the United States in 1923.
 Later, he attended the Temple University, where he completed his undergraduate degree.

 Barrack attended Akiba Hebrew Academy for high school and then studied at Emory University.
 During his first semester, tragedy struck the Barrack family; Leonard’s father and elder brother, Jack, were killed in a plane crash.
 This prompted Leonard to return to Philadelphia and transfer to Temple University where he completed his undergraduate degree.

 Following college graduation, Barrack enrolled in the Temple University School of Law (now the Temple University Beasley School of Law), where he earned his Juris Doctor and served as Editor in Chief of the Temple Law Reporter.
 He graduated from law school in 1968 and began an illustrious legal career.